Technology-Notes/Distributed-Systems-Complete/README.md

       - Spark Streaming
       - Machine Learning Library
       - GraphX
   - MapReduce
     - Based on the map and reduce programming model
     - An extensive and mature fault tolerance framework
   - Pig
     - An dataflow system
     - Converts the scripts to Map-Reduce code
   - Impala
     - High performance SQL engine runs on Hadoop cluster
     - Ideal for interactive analysis
     - Very low latency - measured in milliseconds
     - Supports a dialect of SQL
   - Hive
     - For data processing and extract transform load(ETL)
+  - Cloudera
+    - Nera rea-time access
+    - Users do not need SQL or programming skills
+    - A fully integrated data processing platform
+  - Oozie is a workflow or coordination system used to manage the Hadoop jobs
+  - Hue
+    - Web interface for analyzing data with Hadoop
+- Review 4 steps to process big data
+  - Ingest
+    - The data is transferred or ingested into hadoop from various sources such as
+      - Relational databases
+      - systems
+      - Local files
+    - `Scqop` transfers from RDB management system to HDFS
+    - `Flume` transfers event data
+  - Processing
+    - Data stored in distributed file system `HDFS` and the NoSQL distributed data HBase
+    - `Spark` and `MapReduce` perform the data processing
+  - Analyze
+    - Frameworks such as `Pig`, `Hive` and `Impala`
+    - Converts data using map reduce, then analyze it
+    - Hive is
+      - base on map reduce programming
+      - Most suitable for structured data
+  - Access
+    - `Hue`, `cloudera search`
+      - Hue is the web interface
+      - Clouderas provides a text interface for exploring data